fcproj/agrotagger/agrotagger/README.md

 In this last scenario, the fifth parameter (output_filename) can be null.
 Example: ``./tagger.sh data/sources/crawler_result.txt data/documents listURL rdfnt null new_agrovoc_name my_model``

+**taggerDir.sh**
-- *taggerDir.sh*: works as the previous one, but the first parameter is the path to a directory containing some input files.
+It works as the previous one, but the first parameter is the path to a directory containing some input files.
 Example: ``./taggerDir.sh ../work/splitted ../work/output nutchOutput rdfnt``

+From v1.2.1, there is the possibility to express a fifth and a sixth parameter: newAgrovocName; modelName
+Example: ``./taggerDir.sh data/sources/ data/documents listURL myoutput newAgrovocName modelName``

 **Requirements**: the application needs at least Java 6 to work properly.